rsmets/personal-site/src/content/work/found-audio.md

   - Media
 ---

-Experience the lossless audio soundscapes at https://www.foundaudio.club.
+Experience the lossless audio soundscapes at of Found Audio at https://www.foundaudio.club.
 Streaming at 1411kb/s, 10x better than Soundcloud's 128kb/s.

 ## Inception